|

 T-V

-A former BBC technical station which monitored domestic and foreign broadcasts and in 1957 was the first place in Britain to recieve signals from the Russian satellite Sputnik I. (Surrey)
+This derelict BBC Technical station which monitored domestic and foreign broadcasts was the first place in Britain to recieve signals from the Russian satellite Sputnik I. (Surrey)

 Back to top